-- US 401 Fuquay-Varina Bypass - US 401 Fuquay-Varina @ Banks Road to the Harnett/Wake County Line - US 401 Southern Section Harnett/Wake County Line to Lillington
+- US 401 Fuquay-Varina Bypass - US 401 Fuguay-Varina @ Banks Road to the Harnett/Wake County Line - US 401 Southern Section Harnett/Wake County Line to Lillington

 The project team is currently at the second phase of the project - Developing Solutions - and public engagement is slated to being in late August and extend through September.
 Core Technical Team (CTT) and Stakeholder Oversight Team (SOT) meetings were held in August.
-The project's second public engagement phase will occur in September, with a virtual public meeting scheduled for Tuesday, September 14, at 6:00 pm. www.US401CorridorStudy.com (Staff Contact: Kenneth Withrow)
+The project's second public engagement phase included a virtual public meeting that was held on Tuesday, September 14, at 6:00 pm.
+A presentation was given to the citizens of Harnett County on Thursday, September 30 at 6:30 pm in the NW Harnett Fire Station.
+Phase Three of the study (development of a preferred alternative) has begun and will conclude in February 2022. www.US401CorridorStudy.com

+(Staff Contact: Kenneth Withrow)